1915, 1927, 1939, 1951, 1963, 1975, 1987, 1999, 2011

 The fourth position is the Chinese zodiac, the Rabbit.
-The Rabbit is one of harmony, creativity and good judgment.
+The Rabbit is one of harmony, creativity and good judgement.
 Hares are kind and sensitive and will avoid any form of conflict.
-Those born into the year of the Rabbit learn the lesson of “detachment”.
-The Rabbit prefers to listen to their own advice and intuition Rather than take advice from others.
-They do not like to take risks which means, they at times miss out on opportunities.
+Those born into the year of the Rabbit, learn the lesson of detachment.
+The Rabbit prefers to listen to their own advice and intuition rather than take advice from others.
+They do not like to take risks, which means they at times miss out on opportunities.
 They are refined, peaceful and diplomatic and very adaptable in their business life.
-Wonderful parents and keep a home with meticulous care always striving to keep the status quo, time and energy is put into their few, carefully chosen, close friends.
-Indulgent and experimental lovers requiring security and stability in a relationship.
-They like to travel and in a working environment are the diplomats, Dragons are team spirited and very adaptable in their business life.
+Rabbits are wonderful parents and keep a home with meticulous care, always striving to maintain balance and harmony.
+Time and energy is put into their few, carefully chosen close friends.
+Indulgent and experimental lovers, they require security and stability in a relationship.
+They like to travel, and in a working environment are the diplomats.
+Rabbits are team spirited and very adaptable in their business life.
 Career options are biologist, naturalist, diplomat, antique dealer or interior designer.

 Caring, intuitive, peaceful, sensitive, alert, friendly, clever, intelligent, sexy, stylish, diplomatic and refined.